UberClifford/BepiPred3.0-Predictor/README.md

 * -add_seq_len          Add sequence lengths to esm-encodings.
 Default is false.
-* - esm_dir ESM_DIR      Directory to save esm encodings to.
+* -esm_dir ESM_DIR      Directory to save esm encodings to.
 Default is current working directory.
 * -t VAR_THRESHOLD      Threshold to use, when making predictions on average ensemble positive probability outputs.
 Default is 0.1512.
 * -top TOP_CANDS        Number of top candidates to display in top candidate residue output file.
 Default is 10.
 * -rolling_window_size  Window size to use for rolling average on B-cell epitope probability scores.
 Default is 9.